 Construction of a storm drain inlet, pipe and outfall, curb, gutter and sidewalk on the east end of Spalding Street.

-The City is in the process of installing Flashing Yellow Arrow Traffic Signals at five intersections to help improve traffic flow.
+The City is in the process of installing Flashing Yellow Arrow Traffic Signals at multiple intersections to improve traffic flow.